jlr7245/flexbox-course-resource-materials/README.md

 ### Table of Contents

+Each folder includes a readme that outlines the topics covered in each video, along with any links that were mentined.
+Some folders also include the code used in that lesson.

 - [Video 1: Intro](./video-01)
 - [Video 2: Tooling](./video-02)
 - [Video 3: HTML5 Basics & Semantic Elements](./video-03)